 The pros of an electricity buying group

-As we just explained, the purchasing power of 20 similar businesses is much higher than one business trying to go it alone.
+As we just explained, the purchasing power of 20 similar businesses is much greater than one business trying to go it alone.

-For example, a single independent supermarket has a small power consumption pattern of typically 500MWh per annum to negotiate with retailers, and all they can do is let them bid for their power contract via a competitive tender.
+For example, a single independent supermarket typically has a low power consumption pattern of 500MWh per annum and can negotiate with retailers however, all they can do is let them bid for their power contract via a competitive tender.

-However, if a group of 20 independent supermarkets joins together through one of Leading Edge Energy’s buying groups, that load of 500MWh per annum turns into 10,000MWh (10GWh).
+However, if 20 independent supermarkets come together through one of Leading Edge Energy’s buying groups, that load of 500MWh per annum turns into 10,000MWh (10GWh).

 Retailers will fight tooth and nail to win the business of 20 supermarkets and the rates offered will be the sharpest rates in the current market.

-Buying groups can help independent businesses stand together against their monopolising competitors to improve their bottom lines.
+Buying groups can help independent businesses stand together against monopolising competitors to improve their bottom lines.

 The cons of buying groups

-Some energy brokers offer buying group tenders for businesses to participate in, but it can be a game of smoke and mirrors.
+Some energy brokers offer buying group tenders for businesses, but it can be a game of smoke and mirrors.

-The business in question is simply provided a quote for their individual business and told that it is the group tender offer.
+The businesses in question are simply provided with a quote for their individual business and told that it is the group tender offer.

 Leading Edge Energy does not take this approach.
 We ensure that our buying groups are made up of similar businesses to make sure everyone gets fantastic rates and a fair deal.